srct/go/README.md

 information without unnecessarily outsourcing branding.

 ## To D0
 * qr codes on links view-- need to save the pictures somewhere, render inline as well as in different formats and sizes for download, and be deleted along with the links
+* Update the user authentication system (ie. port it to CAS to play nicely with GMU)
+* Update the user registration system.
+Make it more intuitive to first time users, also update the connection between registered users and actual user auth accounts on the database.
+* Set up Piwik to work with Go.
+* Update the documentation on Go to include a setup guide
+* Update the interface to bootswatch, perhaps?
+Maybe the same stylesheet as is used on SRCTWeb. (ie. complete HTML overhaul)

 ## Configuration